lbianchi-zerynth/docs-v3/docs/reference/faq/vscode.md

 Some other linux distributions require the user to belong to a specific group.
 Check your linux distro information for the correct values.

-## The VSCode extension goes black or flickers!
+## The VSCode extension goes black or flickers?

 It may be needed to [disable GPU acceleration](https://code.visualstudio.com/updates/v1_40#_disable-gpu-acceleration)